enysojkova/Eny-S/README.md

 ## ✨ aloha bejby
-[Here's my design porfolio...](https://enysojkova.myportfolio.com) you know... since I'm a designer
+Here's a link to my [design porfolio...](https://enysojkova.myportfolio.com) you know... since I'm a designer

 #### tip on how to navigate this page:
-- bullet points contain a summary of the topic (at the top)
+- bullet points contain the summary of the topic (at the top)
 - paragraphs break down the details